ColleagueRiley/X11-Drag-n-Drop/README.md

 To handle XDnD events, XDnD atoms must be initialized via [`XInternAtom`](https://www.x.org/releases/X11R7.5/doc/man/man3/XInternAtom.3.html).
 Atoms are used when sending or requesting specific data or actions.

 `XdndTypeList` is used when the target window wants to know the data types the source window supports.
-`XdndSelection` is used to examine the data selection after a drop to retrieve the data after it was converted.
+`XdndSelection` is used to examine the data selection after a drop and to retrieve the data after it is converted.

 ```c
 const Atom XdndTypeList = XInternAtom(display, "XdndTypeList", False);
 const Atom XdndSelection = XInternAtom(display, "XdndSelection", False);
 ```

-These generic `Xdnd` atoms are messages sent by the source window.
+These generic `Xdnd` atoms are messages sent by the source window except for `XdndStatus`.

-`XdndEnter`, is used when the drop has entered the target window `XdndPosition` is used to update the target window on the position of the drop `XdndStatus` is used to tell the window it has received the message.
+`XdndEnter`, is used when the drop has entered the target window `XdndPosition` is used to update the target window on the position of the drop `XdndStatus` is used to tell the source window that the target has received the message.
 `XdndLeave` is used when the drop has left the target window `XdndDrop` is used when the drop has been dropped into the target window `XdndFinished` is used when the drop has been finished